smspillaz/reading/papers/dl/transformer/omnigrok_grokking_beyond_algorithmic_data.md

 ---
-title: Omnigrok: Grokking Beyond Algorithmic Data
+title: "Omnigrok: Grokking Beyond Algorithmic Data"
 ---

 Grokking remains elusive.
 Where does it come from?
 This paper identifies the mismatch between training and test loss landscapes as the cause for grokking.